 Overall, its definitely a good day but with the park only open from 10am to 4.30pm during off-seasons it’s a bit of a rush to get everything in.
 We were lucky that the park was so quiet but even just wandering from one bit of park to another takes up a fair bit of time.
 Alton Towers do offer a second day ticket for £10 and I think if you wanted to go on everything or even just to get the most out the park on a busier day you would definitely need it.
 We skipped a few smaller rides, didn’t go to the children’s ride sections and Andrew was always in the fast queue as a single rider and we only just managed to get through everything we wanted to.

-As a non roller coaster rider, I agree with many reviews that there should be a supervisor type ticket price.
+As a non roller coaster rider, I agree with many reviews you’ll find online that there should be a supervisor or chaperone type ticket price.
 If we had paid full price it would have been such a waste for me to go so it must be such a rip off for parents or grandparents who take the kids but don’t ride anything at all themselves.